+Why do you need to make this healthy Chicken Piccata?
 For starters, it’s ready in only 30 minutes.
 Second, because it is total saucy Italian comfort food.
 Third because it is actually healthy and loaded with lean protein (28 grams) and vitamin C (25% of your daily value.)
 Serve it with Cauliflower Rice for a meal coming in at only 318 delicious satisfying calories.
 Or serve with whole-wheat angel hair pasta for a more traditional pairing.

 To make this chicken piccata, first you’ll need to cut the chicken breast into thinner cutlets.
 Just lay the chicken breast out flat on your cutting board.
 Then you’ll need to cut the breasts into two or three thin flat cutlets.
 I do this by turning my knife parallel to the cutting board and then I cut the breasts into pieces on a slight angle.